-To the AIME School Manager:
+To the AIME School Manager

-1. All materials relating to the examination (including proctoring instructions for the exam) will be included with your AMC 10/AMC 12 results.

-2. All questions or problems concerning the AIME should be directed to the Lincoln office (800-527-3690).

-3. The AIME is a three-hour examination.
-Each of its 15 questions requires a three digit integer answer and each correct answer will receive one (1) point.

-4. The AIME Answer Forms are sent directly to the Lincoln office for grading and processing.

-5. Each participating school will receive a report of their results, an AIME solution pamphlet, and a list of students who qualify for the USAMO.

-6. All AMC 10/AMC 12 procedures for disqualification, follow-up inquiries and reexamination apply to the AIME as appropriate.

-7. If you have students who you feel may qualify for the AIME please order prior year AIME exams and solutions for practice now.
+- 1. The AMC office will include all materials relating to the examination (including proctoring instructions for the exam) with your AMC 10/AMC 12 results. - 2.
+All questions or problems concerning the AIME should be directed to the AMC office (800-527-3690). - 3.
+The AIME is a three-hour examination.
+Each of its 15 questions requires a three digit integer answer and each correct answer will receive one (1) point. - 4.
+The AIME Answer Forms are sent directly to the AMC office for grading and processing. - 5.
+Each participating school will receive a report of their results, an AIME solution pamphlet, and a list of students who qualify for the USAMO. - 6.
+All AMC 10/AMC 12 procedures for disqualification, follow-up inquiries and reexamination apply to the AIME as appropriate. - 7.
+If you have students who you feel may qualify for the AIME please order prior year AIME exams and solutions for practice now.
 This way you will have these practice materials on hand when you receive your AMC 10/AMC 12 results.

-Second /IME Testing Pate
+Second AIME Testing Date

-There are THREE situations in which a student may take a second version of the AIME to be held on Tuesday April 6, 2004, keeping their USAMO eligibility open:
+There are THREE situations in which a student may take a second version of the AIME to be held on Tuesday March 22, 2005, keeping their USAMO eligibility open:

-- 1. School is closed on March 23rd (i.e. spring break, weather). - 2.
-Student is out of school the entire day due to attendance at an academic/school related event. - 3.
-Student is ill and can not attend school on March 23rd.
+1. School is closed on March 8th (i.e. spring break, weather).

+2. Student is out of school the entire day due to attendance at an academic/school related event.

+3. Student is ill and can not attend school on March 8th.
 There will be a processing fee for the second AIME as follows: 1-10 students = \$25, 11+ students = \$50.
 We will need your payment before the answer forms can be graded.
 A special envelope and payment form will be included with your AIME material, if you have AIME qualifiers.
-All AIME answer forms must be returned by "express mail" so that they arrive in the AMC office by April 9, 2004.
+All AIME answer forms must be returned by "express mail" so that they arrive in the AMC office by March 25, 2005.

-Email requests for the second AIME may be sent to:
+Email requests for the second AIME may be sent to: AIMEQUAL@AMC.UNL.EDU or, you can call the AMC office at 1-800/527-3690.

-AIMEQUAL@AMC.UNL.EDU

-Or, you can call the AMC office at 1-800/527-3690.
 Please have your school identification number (CEEB) and charge card information available before calling.
 E-Mail requests should include the school's CEEB#, and complete mailing address.

 Under no circumstances can a student take both AIME's.
 We currently have no scholarship funding for high scores on the AIME.

 XI.
-Participant Selection for the US/MO and IMO
+Participant Selection for the USAMO

-The USA Mathematical Olympiad (USAMO) is a two day, ninehour, six-question, essay-proof examination.
-Selection for the USAMO will be made according to the follwing rules:
+The USA Mathematical Olympiad (USAMO) is a two day, nine-hour, six-question, essay-proof examination.
+Selection for the USAMO will be made according to the following rules: